owlcollab/owltools/docs/yamchester/axiom-yaml.md

 With this in mind, the specification of axiom-yaml could be almost generated automatically using the OWL2 spec.
-The type ("a") is axiom or expression type, the keys are the names given in the BNF.
+The type ("a") is axiom or expression type, the keys are the names given in the BNF (or the names of the implict variables in the owlapi).
 TBD: make this type neutral?
 E.g. SomeValuesFrom (aka "some" in manchester) vs ObjectSomeValuesFrom.
 I think I slightly prefer manchester style vocab here and inference of the axiom type (but does this come with penalties...?).